HomePlaysHamlet → Famous Quotes

 Analysis

-Polonius speaks this line as an aside to himself while trying to interrogate Hamlet.
-It is one of the more perceptive things he says in the entire play — but it is also a trap.
-Polonius has correctly intuited that Hamlet's apparent madness is organised and deliberate, not genuine confusion.
-What he gets wrong is the organising principle: he assumes Hamlet is lovesick for Ophelia, when in fact Hamlet is using the antic disposition as cover to investigate the King.
+Polonius speaks this as an aside while trying to interrogate Hamlet, and it is one of the sharper things he says: he has correctly intuited that Hamlet's madness is organised, not genuine confusion.
+What he gets wrong is the organising principle — he assumes lovesickness, when Hamlet is in fact using the antic disposition as cover to investigate the King.

 What a piece of work is a man!
-Act 2, Scene 2 · Spoken by Hamlet
+Act 2, Scene 2 · Hamlet

 Analysis

-Hamlet delivers this speech to Rosencrantz and Guildenstern in Act 2 Scene 2, describing his inability to feel joy in anything — the sky, the earth, the very fact of being human.
-The passage is one of the most eloquent statements of Renaissance humanism ever written: humanity as noble, reasoning, infinite in capacity, godlike, the paragon of creation.
-And then the turn: "and yet, to me, what is this quintessence of dust?"
+Hamlet delivers this to Rosencrantz and Guildenstern, describing his inability to feel joy in anything — the sky, the earth, the fact of being human.
+The passage is one of the great statements of Renaissance humanism: man as noble, reasoning, infinite in faculty, godlike.
+And then the turn: “and yet, to me, what is this quintessence of dust?”

 O, what a rogue and peasant slave am I!
-Act 2, Scene 2 · Soliloquy · Spoken by Hamlet
+SOLILOQUY Act 2, Scene 2 · Hamlet

 O, what a rogue and peasant slave am I!